 In Hergiswil, not far from Lucerne, you’ll find what the Swiss affectionately call the Glasi.
 Hergiswil Glassworks runs you through the process of glass-making, lets you watch the pros in action and even offers the opportunity to give glassblowing a shot.
 When’s the last time you made your own glass?

-If you’re visiting Switzerland between April and October, you’re in luck.
-Unless you’re leaving Lucerne on a Monday, you have the opportunity to travel across the Alps to the sunny Canton of Ticino on the Gotthard Panorama Express.
+If you're visiting Switzerland between April and October, you're in luck.
+As long as you don't leave Lucerne on a Monday, you can travel to Ticino on the Gotthard Panorama Express, taking you over the Alps.

-On the first leg, a steamboat will take you on a three-hour ride across Lake Lucerne from Lucerne to Flüelen.
-From there, a panoramic train whisks you through the old Gotthard tunnel to Lugano in the Canton of Ticino.
+On the first leg of your journey, a steamship will take you on a three-hour ride across Lake Lucerne from Lucerne to Flüelen.
+There, the panoramic train is already waiting to take you to Lugano.

-Before Gotthard-Basistunnel opened in 2016, this was the only way to reach Ticino by rail.
-Nowadays, since the opening of the world’s longest railway tunnel, the old one is only used for tourist purposes.
+Before the Gotthard Base Tunnel opened in 2016, this was the only way to reach Ticino by train.
+Nowadays, since the world’s longest tunnel was opened, the old tunnel is used only for tourism.

-You’ll arrive in Lugano around 4 pm, which leaves you with plenty of time to explore the city and its surroundings.
-For an extensive collection of things to do in and around here, turn to tomorrow’s outline.
+You’ll arrive in Lugano around 4:00 PM, giving you plenty of time to explore the city and its surroundings.
+You'll find a wealth of ideas for activities in and around Lugano in tomorrow's description.

-Since you’re staying in the Canton of Ticino for the next three nights, you’re entitled to a Ticino Ticket.
-You’ll receive it when you check in to your accommodation.
-This fantastic travel pass lets you use public transport for free all across the Canton of Ticino.
-It also gives you numerous discounts on other local attractions and activities.
+Since you’ll be spending the next three nights in the Canton of Ticino, you'll be entitled to the fantastic Ticino Ticket.
+You'll receive it when you check into your accommodation.
+This handy guest card allows you to use public transportation throughout Ticino for free.
+Additionally, it gives you various discounts on other attractions and activities.

 Knock yourself out doing whatever you missed out on yesterday.
 The list should be long enough to keep you busy for another day.